Lady & Peebles: Plot

 Princess Bubblegum and Lady Rainicorn investigate a mysterious black ice cave, fearing that Finn and Jake may have been captured by the Ice King on a routine expedition.
 Once inside the cave, Lady and Bubblegum enter into a biologically-engineered dungeon and are attacked by mysterious hand-like creatures that attempt to grab them.
 Lady manages to phase through a wall, and the two hear the Ice King's voice coming from a ventilation shaft.
 Inside the shaft, the two are attacked by a giant tongue before they enter into a room covered with eyes.
 As Bubblegum and Lady approach the room's exit, the eyes activate and shoot laser at the duo, incapacitating Lady.

 Bubblegum plods on in the dark, carrying an unconscious Lady around her shoulders.
 Suddenly, she stumbles upon the disemboweled body of the oblivious Ice King.
 From the dark, Ricardio, the living heart of the Ice King, introduces himself, tossing an unconscious Finn and Jake into the light.
 Ricardio reveals that he built himself both a body as well as the dungeon complex in an attempt to impress Bubblegum.
 He reveals that he wishes to marry her; Bubblegum agrees to marry Ricardio if he can beat her in hand-to-hand combat.
 After a short fight, Bubblegum disarms Ricardio and forces him to flee, wounded, into the darkness.
-Later, at the Candy Kingdom, Finn, Jake, the Ice King, and Lady recover, and Lady reveals to Jake that she is pregnant.
+Later, at the Candy Kingdom, Finn, Jake, the Ice King, and Lady recover, Bubblegum creates a new heart for the Ice King, and Lady reveals to Jake that she is pregnant.